MdoubleDash/R-How-to-Ask/Readme.md

 * Pasting your [code, data, or errors as images](//meta.stackoverflow.com/a/285557).
 * Sharing your code or data through [external links](https://meta.stackoverflow.com/questions/254428/).
 * Asking a question before doing any research.
 Questions that show no attempt at solving the problem, are already answered here on Stack Overflow, and/or can easily be addressed with a simple Internet search tend to get negative feedback.
-* Combining multiple questions into one post which would make your question too broad.
+* Combining multiple questions into one post which would make your post too broad.
 * Asking questions focused on statistics or data science.
 While there is some overlap between Stack Overflow and other technical communities, if your question is not about practical programming, you should explore other Stack Exchange communities, read their help pages, and consider posting to them instead of Stack Overflow.

-Here are some additional resources that are helpful:
+Here are some additional helpful resources:

 - Take [Stack Overflow's tour](https://stackoverflow.com/tour) and read [How to ask a good question](https://stackoverflow.com/help/how-to-ask)
 - Review [How to make a great R reproducible example](https://stackoverflow.com/questions/5963269/how-to-make-a-great-r-reproducible-example)